jason54354321/dotfiles-linux-bare/README.md

 ```

 ## Known issue
-1. needs to press <c-d> once in install progress.
+1. needs to press "ctrl-d" once in install progress.
 2. tmux is not the newest version(currently is 3.2a, published at 2021y)